Silence – Why it’s so good for body, mind and soul

 How can we incorporate silence into our daily lives?

 Even if you take two minutes to be mindfully silent every day, you will feel the benefit.
 Try taking a walk.
 First thing in the morning before people rise is a nice way to do it.
 If you have a dog or live in the countryside these can inspire you to do this.
-Choose a few nights a week when no noise is switched on at home.
-Read, draw, knit or chose a new hobby that is peaceful.
+Try to choose a few nights a week when silence reigns at home.
+You could try to read, draw, knit or chose a new hobby that is peaceful.
 Try meditation for 3 minutes in the morning if you are new to it and increase to 10 minutes.
 You can choose to walk to work in silence.
 There are quick wins to bring more peace into your day, so try it and see how you feel.

 Try a silent morning